 To save her newborn male child, who was to be killed along with all the other newborn male children of the Hebrews as a result of Pharaoh’s decree, Moses’ mother placed her child in a reed basket anointed with pitch, laid him on the water’s edge in a bed of reeds, and had his sister Miriam watch over him.

 Moses pitied his hard-working brothers and killed an Egyptian overseer he saw beating a Jew.
 And from that episode, everything changed.
-Many have heard the story of how Moses led the Israelites through Egypt, but perhaps not many have reflected on his life before the Exodus.
+Many have heard how Moses led the Israelites through Egypt, but not many have reflected on his life before the Exodus.

 Biography of Moses